DAThakur/Excel_Projects/README.md

 ### Project 1: Sales Analysis Dashboard

 **Description:**
 This project includes an interactive dashboard for analyzing sales data.
-It provides insights into sales performance, trends, and key metrics.
+It provides insights into sales performance, trends and key metrics.

 **Features:**
 - Developed a basic dashboard using Pivot tables to visualize sales data and identify performance.
 - **Tools:** Excel
-- **Visualizations:** Charts and graphs for sales trends, product performance, top salespersons, and geographical analysis.
+- **Visualizations:** Charts and graphs for sales trends, product performance, top salespersons and geographical analysis.
 - Provides business insights to grow sales.

 **Note:**